chris-barry/i2spy/client/README.md

 * i2py - connecting to router information

+The client expects that [i2pcontrol](http://itoopie.i2p) is installed.
+Due to bugs, the head of the development branch is used right now.
+This will change once a new version is pushed out.

 ## Running

 Put this in a cronjob for once an hour at a random minute.